RII77777/Assignment2/README.md

 The project is built using Java and Maven.

 To run the program, open the project in IntelliJ IDEA and run the class cli.BenchmarkRunner.
-You can also use Maven command to execute it.